jnidzwetzki/bboxdb/README.md

 In contrast to existing key-value stores, BBoxDB can handle multi-dimensional efficiently.
 Existing key-value stores are using one-dimensional keys to address the values.
 Finding a proper key for multi-dimensional data is hard and often impossible; this is especially true when the data has an extent (e.g., non-point data / regions).
 To retrieve multi-dimensional data from a key-value store, a full data scan is often required.
 BBoxDB was developed to avoid the expensive full data scan and to make the work with multi-dimensional data more convenient.

 ## Key features
-* BBoxDB is a key-bounding-box-value store, a distributed data store for multi-dimensional data.
-The key features of the software are:

 * The well-known key-value data model is enhanced by a bounding box to describe the location of n-dimensional data in space.

 * Data (point and non-point) of any dimension is supported.